-- – The need for a flexible approach to governance among the growing number of regional infectious disease surveillance networks that are self-assembling worldwide.
+- The need for a flexible approach to governance among the growing number of regional infectious disease surveillance networks that were assembling worldwide.

-At the same time, regional disease surveillance networks themselves were recognising a shared incentive to improve early detection and outbreak investigation and response.
-Driven by that incentive and with the support and partnership of NTI, The Rockefeller Foundation, Peter G. Peterson Foundation, The Fondation Mérieux, and The Skoll Global Threats Fund, the leaders of six existing regional disease surveillance networks founded CORDS.
+At the same time, regional disease surveillance networks themselves were recognising a shared goal to improve early detection and outbreak investigation and response.
+Driven by that aim and with the support and partnership of NTI, The Rockefeller Foundation, The Peter G. Peterson Foundation, Fondation Mérieux, and The Skoll Global Threats Fund, the leaders of six existing regional disease surveillance networks founded CORDS.
 During the early years of the organization, NTI served as interim secretariat with Fondation Mérieux providing a location in Annecy, France, for meetings.
 Ending Pandemics (formerly Skoll Global Threats Fund) adopted CORDS as a program within its organization in September 2019.